 Museo del Cafe in Ciales — Located at 42 Palmer Street, this coffee museum roasts and sells fresh coffee.
 I believe the tour and all the information is only in Spanish, but you can call and see if they have a bi-lingual guide available 787-871-3439.
 Open Monday to Friday from 8am to 3pm, Saturday/Sunday 8am-5pm.
 Our review of the museum.

 Coffee Tasting Class at Cuatro Sombras in Old San Juan.
 Our review of the class.

 Coffee Festival in Maricao — Annual festival, usually the second weekend in February (but double check the dates to be sure).

 Details For the Hacienda Pomarrosa Tour

-Tours are by appointment only.
-Call or email them to make a reservation.
+Tours are by appointment only Tuesday-Saturday at 11am and again at 1pm.
+Call, email them or use their webpage to make a reservation.

 Allow about 2 hours for the tour.